 Compassion & Choices, an advocacy group that supports medical aid in dying, reports: “The U.S. Supreme Court has affirmed the right of a mentally capable individual to refuse medical therapies, including food and fluids.”

-What happens to our bodies when we choose this option?
+What happens when we choose VSED?

 Everyone is different, depending on their own unique set of emotional and physical circumstances.
 Many experts recommend consulting a physician for guidance and round-the-clock care before making this choice.

 The fasting symptoms, such as hunger pangs, usually stop after 1-2 days.
 At that point, the dying process follows a familiar pattern.
-This is true whether we’ve stopped eating and drinking deliberately or our body naturally stops digesting food at end of life.
+This is true whether we’ve stopped eating and drinking deliberately or our body naturally stops digesting food at the end of life.

 As death approaches, some people feel at peace.
 They experience relief from any sadness or anxiety.
 At the other end of the spectrum, some might be confused or agitated.
 A healthy support system ensures the space is as peaceful as possible.

 Dehydration can bring about feelings of euphoria.
-One common experience is a growing near death awareness.
+One common experience is a growing near-death awareness.
 Visions or visits from loved ones, many of whom have already died, usually bring a great deal of comfort.